6.2 Promoting Independence Without Unsafe Over-Helping

 Test Your Knowledge

-A resident usually feeds herself with a built-up spoon.
-Today she drops the spoon repeatedly and says her hand feels numb.
+A resident who usually feeds herself with a built-up spoon drops it repeatedly today and says her hand feels numb.
 What should the nurse aide do?

 A